sprudhvi728/mzML_explorer/README.md

 - **Internet connection** at page load (for Plotly.js CDN)
 - **A modern browser** (Chrome, Firefox, Safari, Edge)

-No conda environment, Docker container, or R installation is required.
+No R installation is required.
 All Python dependencies are installed automatically.

 ---